mre/endler.dev/content/2025/choosing-rust/index.md

 This ignores that most successful companies (Google, Meta, etc.) primarily use battle-tested tech stacks, not bleeding-edge languages.
 These companies have massive codebases and cannot afford to rewrite everything in the latest trendy language.
 But they see the value of using Rust for new components and gradually rewriting existing ones.
-That's because [70% of security vulnerabilities are memory safety issues](https://corrode.dev/blog/why-rust/#reasons-for-using-rust-in-production) and these are extremely costly to fix.
+That's because [70% of security vulnerabilities are memory safety issues](https://corrode.dev/blog/why-rust/#reasons-for-using-rust-in-production) and these issues are extremely costly to fix.
-If these companies could avoid switching to a new language, they would.
+If these companies could avoid switching to a new language to do so, they would.

-Besides, Rust is not exactly new anymore.
+Besides, Rust is not exactly *new* anymore.
-It's been stable for 10+ years!
+Rust 1.0 was released 10+ years ago!
 The industry is moving slowly, but not that slowly.
 You'd be surprised to find out how many established companies use Rust without even announcing it or thinking of it as "novelty".